BnMcGn/warflagger/src/texts/introduction.md

 Start by selecting the Flag. **Like** or **Dislike** are safest when starting out.
 Visit the [Flags](http://warflagger.net/flags/) page to learn about other flag options.

-Select a VoteValue.
-For now, use 1 with Like and -1 with Dislike.

 Fill out the optional Comment field, if you wish.

 Click **Post** to finish.